 The District employs budget control by object codes and by individual appropriation accounts.
 Budgets are prepared on the modified accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board.
 The budgets are revised during the year by the Board of Directors to provide for revised priorities.
 Expenditures cannot legally exceed appropriations by major object code.
 The originally adopted and final revised budgets for the General Fund are presented as Required Supplementary Information.
 The basis of budgeting is the same as GAAP.
-Transfers out exceeded budget as noted above because of the transfer to GF Capital Projects Fund for the District's capital projects and debt service payments.

-Schedule of Pension Plan Contributions June 30, 2021
+Schedule of Pension Plan Contributions